kata198/indexedredis/README.md

 IndexedRedisModel
 -----------------

-This is the model you should extend.
+This is the type you should extend to define your model.

 **Example Model:**